 Frozen turkeys are the go-to for most turkey-loving people.
 Fresh is great but harder to find (especially outside of November) and more expensive.
-And if you want to enjoy turkey on some of the other days of the year other than just Thanksgiving, then learning how to properly thaw a turkey is an essential thing to know.
+And if you want to enjoy turkey on some of the other days of the year other than just Thanksgiving, then learning how to properly defrost a turkey is an essential thing to know.

-The safest and easiest way to thaw a turkey (or any bird for that matter) is in the refrigerator.
+The safest and easiest way to defrost a turkey (or any bird for that matter) is in the refrigerator.
 Because it remains cold the whole time, it prevents harmful bacteria from growing that can cause food poisoning.
 Having said that, you can also safely thaw a turkey in cold water if you need a speedier process.

 Thawing Frozen Turkey in the Refrigerator